 The only preparation needed is to cut the stalks right back to the level of the leaves so you have little Brussels balls.
 Some people swear by cutting a cross in the bottom of each sprout, which they believe allows them to cook all through – but it’s not necessary, and you’ll save time if you don’t.
-As with all vegetables, wash the trimmed sprouts in clean water prior to cooking.
+As with all vegetables, wash the trimmed sprouts in clean water before you cook them.

-The simplest way of cooking Brussels is to steam them for 5-7 minutes.
+The simplest way to cook Brussels is to steam them for 5-7 minutes.
 They should yield when you pierce them with a sharp knife, but still retain some ‘bite’.
-They should also remain vibrantly green: if they’ve lost colour, they’re probably overcooked.
+They should also remain vibrantly green: if they’ve lost their colour, they’re probably overcooked.
 You can also parboil them for a few minutes, then roast them in oil in a hot oven for a further 15 minutes.

 Brussels are delicious tossed in a knob of butter and sprinkled with a little seasoning.
 You can also get a little bit fancy and serve them shredded or grated, or sliced up and pan-fried with onions and garlic.

 Add festive chestnuts for an easy way to pep up your Brussels.

 Get your goodness all in one go with this serving of sprouts, broccoli and spinach.